Marcello Ferrada de Noli: Family

-Marcello Ferrada de Noli was born in Copiapó, Chile, in family of Italian origin, descendants to the nobleman and navigator Antonio de Noli.
+Marcello Ferrada de Noli was born in Copiapó, Chile, in family of Italian origin (Noli), descendants to the nobleman and navigator Antonio de Noli.
 His father was a company owner and retired officer in the armed forces, and his mother was a professor at the University of Concepción.
 He is the father of seven children, among them Swedish writers Caroline Ringskog Ferrada-Noli and Nicholas Ringskog Ferrada-Noli.
 He lives in Bergamo, Italy.